 Unlike stock mouthguards, boil and bite mouthguards are fitted to your child’s teeth so are extra comfortable.
-Prolon’s exclusive shock-absorbing material is softer for easier moulding to quickly create the perfect fit.
+Prolon’s shock absorbing material is soft for easier moulding to quickly create the perfect fit.
 It absorbs impacts and distributes forces evenly to help prevent dental injury.

 The mouthguard isn’t fitted correctly if:

 If the mouthguard isn’t fitted correctly, you can simply remould it to their teeth, following the instructions in our fitting guide.

 It’s pretty scary to think that millions of teeth are knocked out playing sport each year.
 Imagine how many of them could be prevented if the players were wearing a mouthguard?